SSS-192858/Library_Application_Implementation/README.md

 * **/subject/allSubjects** - Show all subjects offered by the organisation.
 Can be viewed by everyone who has logged in.
 * **/subject/\*\*** - Endpoint to get the particular subject by subject-code.
 All the users have access to this endpoint.
-* **/subject/delete/** - Endpoint to delete the subject.
+* **/books/deleteBook/** - Endpoint to delete the book.
 Only Admins have access to this functionality and endpoint.
-* **/subject/save** - Used to save a subject in the database.
+* **/books/save** - Used to save a book in the database.
 Only Admins have access to this endpoint.
-* **subject/update** - Used to update a particular existing subject in the database.
-Admins and Instructors have access to this endpoint.
+* **/books/updateBook** - Used to update a particular existing book in the database.
+Admins have access to this endpoint.
 * **/subject/getByInstructorId/\*\*** - Used to return the list of subjects taught by the instructor(whose *id* will be passes as a *Path Variable*).This endpoint is accessible by all users.
 * **/subject/getInstructor/\*\*** - Used to return the instructor who teaches a particular subject(The *subject code* will be pass as *id - (Path Variable)*).
 This endpoint is accessible by all users.
 * **/subject/assignInstructor/\*\*** - Used to assign a instructor to the subject whose id is equal to *id* in the *Path Variable*.
 Only Admins have access to this endpoint